hugomaiavieira/Webservice-1.5/source/english.md

 After creating a transaction, the browsing flux can be directed to Cielo environment, if the retailer requests the authentication on XML message.

-In this situation, the retailer' system will obtain the amount of TAG of XML returned to realize a redirection on customer browser and continues the process.
+In this situation, the retailer' system will obtain the amount of TAG of XML <url-autenticacao> returned to realize a redirection on customer browser and continues the process.
 The redirecting must be realized in "Full Screen" mode.
 In the other words, there is no more support to the pop up window.
 This way, from a checkout screen must be realized a redirecting to URL returned at transaction's creation.

 <aside class="notice">This redirection can be done through Http Redirect (as in the code Model) or through a Javascript.</aside>